If you would like to talk to someone about epilepsy, our trained advisers are here to help.

 What is status epilepticus?

-Status epilepticus can happen in people who have been diagnosed with epilepsy, but also in people who have never had a seizure before.
+There are many different causes.
+Status epilepticus can happen in people who have been diagnosed with epilepsy and also in people who have never had a seizure before.
 For example, it can happen because of a stroke or head injury, or because of drug or alcohol abuse.

 Convulsive (tonic-clonic) status epilepticus